xgeeks-geekathon/team-xico-squad/README.md

 # IMPORTANT NOTES

+## Functionality

 You need to sign out and re-sign in every time you submit in order for things to work.
 Hackathon MVP issues :d